Dubai International Challenge 2019

 2.2 How to make the Entry Fees payment?

-We recommend making the payment from UAE Badminton website using the below link.
-It is also possible to pay cash at the tournament venue.
+We recommend making the payment as cash at the tournament venue.
 Kindly note that Credit/ Debit cards are not accepted at the venue.

-- Option 2: At the Tournament Venue.
-The entry fee must be paid in USD or equivalent AED at the Tournament Help Desk at the venue as cash (no credit card accepted) before the first scheduled match.
+- The entry fee must be paid in USD or equivalent AED at the Tournament Help Desk at the venue as cash (no credit card accepted) before the first scheduled match.

-Keep the confirmation (soft copy or a printout will do) of your online payment with you while reporting for your first match.
+Note: Keep the confirmation (soft copy or a printout) with you while reporting for your first match.

 2.3 Withdrawals and Promotions